 Cool air is right around the corner and your AC has made it through another season of heat.
 But making it through this summer doesn’t guarantee it will keep the cold air coming the next time temperatures rise.
 Here are common signs that your AC may be on its last summer.

 Not keeping your cool

 Your air conditioner is meant to keep you cool and comfortable on the steamiest of days, so if you’re A/C is not keeping you cool (and you’re uncomfortable) there’s probably a problem.
 There are many situations where your air conditioner might stop cooling – a refrigerant leak, compressor failure, or a wrongly calibrated thermostat.
 Once you’ve determined the situation, it may be better to just let go of your little engine that could, and move on to a newer, more energy-efficient air conditioning system – preferably one that keeps your home cool.

 More Frequent Repairs

 If you’re needing AC repairs every year, it may be time to give it up and invest in a new one.
 Frequent air conditioner repairs are a good indicator that your AC is starting to breakdown and you don’t want to be stuck in the middle of the dog days of summer with a blistering hot home.

 Rise in Energy Bills

 If you see a hike in your HVAC bills that could be an indication that something is wrong.
-If your air conditioning system is working too much overtime, it could end up causing you to work overtime to afford it, and it might be a better choice for you to invest in a more energy-efficient air conditioning system that can easily reduce your peak season energy payments.
+If your air conditioning system is working too much overtime, it could end up causing you to work overtime to afford it, and it could be a better choice for you to invest in a more energy-efficient air conditioning system that can easily reduce your peak season energy payments.

 Less Air Flow

 If your air isn’t blowing as powerful as it used to be, it could be a signal that your air conditioning system is on its way out.
 Take a look at your home’s air filters to confirm they do not require replacing and, if not, call a professional to help determine the problem.

 Constantly Turning On